sayashraaj/React_Projects/README.md

 This is my React App, my Saarang DevOps app, and I hope you like the result of five days of hardwork I have put into making the project, learning react from scratch

-I really want to be the Saarang DevOps coordinator as the work done in DevOps is my passion
+I really want to be the Saarang DevOps coordinator as I am passionate about Web and Mobile operations